dongjunnn/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This will delete ALL contacts and projects.
 This operation cannot be undone.
-Make sure to backup your data before using this command.
+Make sure to back up your data before using this command.
 </div>

 ### Exiting the program : `exit`